LiveDuo/destack/Readme.md

 *Destack is a tool to help you stop worrying about the marketing sites and focus on your project.*

-## How is this possible?

-This project was none's bright idea.
-It was not something that was planned and design in depth in advance.
-Instead it was evolved out of the need and enjoyment of using some amazing tools and prototype quickly.
-These projects heavily improved my developer life and a few of my friends'.

-> Next.js 🅧 ➕ Tailwind CSS 🍃 ➕ Grapes.js 🍇 = 💣💣

-Please go and show these projects some love (⭐️).
-Don't forget to check out [Tailblocks.cc](https://tailblocks.cc/), without Mert's amazing designs none of this would have been possible.

 ## Features

-🧱 **Powerful blocks:** There are 92 well designed and heavily functional blocks from the [Tailblocks](https://tailblocks.cc/) project.
+🧱 **Powerful Blocks:** There are 92 well designed and heavily functional blocks from the [Tailblocks](https://tailblocks.cc/) project.

-🏞 **Image uploading:** Stores images uploaded in the editor in your repo and displays when needed on production.
+🏞 **Assets Uploading:** Stores the images uploaded in the editor in your repo.
+Displays them when needed on production.

-🃏 **Delightful Builder:** Powered by [Grapes.js](https://grapesjs.com/), Destack is both flexible and feature-full.
+🃏 **Delightful Builder:** Powered by [Grapes.js](https://grapesjs.com/), a flexible and feature-full editor with CSS like options similar to Webflow.

-🕹 **Stack Control:** Destack stores all your assets on Github, Bitbucket etc through the editor so you don't have to worry about them.
+🕹 **Data Ownership:** Destack stores all your assets on Github, Bitbucket etc through the editor.
+There are no external dependencies to manage or worry about.

 👩🏻‍💻 **Developer Ready:** Works out of the box with any [Next.js](https://nextjs.org/) project.
-It common to have one landing page with Destack a few more pages with the usuall Next.js toolkit.
+Build a few landing pages with Destack and the rest of your app with the usuall Next.js toolkit.

-🏃🏽 **Instant Deployment:** Uses environment detection so the visual editor popus up only in development and the compiled version in production.
+🏃🏽 **Instant Deployment:** Destack supports environment detection.
+The visual editor comes up only in development and the compiled version on production.

-📸 **Template Projects:** Click on the Deploy button below to create a new Destack project.
+📸 **Easy Setup:** Click the **Deploy** button below to create a new Destack project on Vercel or head to **Installing the plugin** for instructions for your existing Next.js projects.

 ## One-minute demo